 Grading will be based on the following format:

 94 - 100 (A); 90 - 93 (A-); 87 - 89 (B+); 83 - 86 (B); 80 - 82 (B-); 77 - 79 (C+); 73 - 76 (C); 70 - 72 (C-); 67 - 69 (D+); 63 - 66 (D); 60 - 62 (D-); below 60 (F).

 INSURANCE: Each student must have health insurance.

-Project 1: Reading MSDS
+Project 1: Reading SDS

 Project 2: Analyze one-act script for prop list.

 Over the course of the semester, create a setting including AT LEAST the following items.
 The exact ORDER you follow as to which projects to do first is up to you; you are your own props master, BUT you are responsible for meeting the calendar deadlines when the "next" project is due.
 NOTE: all items should be "created" pieces, not "as found".
 Grades will be based on creativity and execution.
 Points will be deducted for lateness.